InnovativeInventor/beamsplitter/README.md

 A very simple S-box only hash.

-**Please consider this primitive insecure as it does not pass SMHasher**
+**Please consider this primitive insecure as it does not pass SMHasher.
+Yet.**

 # Get